ToucanToco/fastexcel/README.md

 The Python library is considered production-ready.
 The API is mostly stable, and we avoid breaking changes as much as possible. v1.0.0 will be released once the [milestone](https://github.com/ToucanToco/fastexcel/milestone/2) is reached.

+> ⚠️ The free-threaded build is still considered experimental

 The Rust crate is still experimental, and breaking changes are to be expected.

 ## Installation